Bad times sharpen a people's sense of humor. Laughter helps ease their frustration.

 A considerably different type of humor plays a prominent role in political campaigns.

-For example, a Democratic candidate who has mounted a manure spreader to address a group of farmers will began by saying, "This is the first time I have every spoken from a Republican platform."
+For example, a Democratic candidate who has mounted a manure spreader to address a group of farmers will began by saying, "This is the first time I have ever spoken from a Republican platform."

 The line also works for a Republican candidate who says he is speaking from a Democratic platform, for this is humor directed outward, not inward.
 Its purpose is to sting an opponent.